St. Paul's is proud to be a part of the Episcopal Church, which as a national body has approved a marriage rite to be used for all couples.

 1. Consult with the Parish Administrator regarding the date and time.
-A deposit of $250.00 payable to St. Paul’s is necessary inorder to insure the date and time of your wedding.
+A deposit of $500, payable to St. Paul’s, is necessary in order to insure the date and time of your wedding.
 This means, of course, that no announcements may be published until both the meeting with the clergy and the reservation have been accomplished.
 There are additional facility use fees involved, depending on your plans.
 The Administrator will discuss these with you and make available to you a copy of a planning booklet.

 2. Pre-marital counseling and instruction are required.
 The Clergy will determine the content of these sessions with the couple.
 The couple is responsible for scheduling the required number of sessions.
 According to the Canons of the Episcopal Church, the Clergy may decline at any point to officiate at any marriage.
 Nonetheless, throughout the preparations, we commit ourselves to providing a community of support and nurture to those entering into a Christian marriage in this Parish.
 (There are special Canonical requirements regarding remarriage of divorced persons.)

-3. Consult with the St. Paul's Wedding Director.
+3. Consult with the rector about your vision for the day: the flowers, photos, reception and others details will be discussed.
 Only after this interview will it be appropriate to make your plans regarding the photographer, florist, and reception.